kurtosis-tech/kurtosis/docs/docs/sdk.md

 * `mainFunctionName`: The main function name, an empty string can be passed to use the default value 'run'.
 * `serializedParams`: The parameters to pass to the package for the run.
 It should be a serialized JSON string.
 * `dryRun`: When set to true, the Kurtosis instructions are not executed.
+* `connect`: When set to 'CONNECT', the user service ports are forwarded.
+When set to 'NO_CONNECT', the user service ports are not forwarded.

 **Returns**

 * `responseLines`: A stream of [StarlarkRunResponseLine][starlarkrunresponseline] objects

-### `runStarlarkScriptBlocking(String mainFunctionName, String serializedStarlarkScript, Boolean dryRun) -> (StarlarkRunResult runResult, Error error)`
+### `runStarlarkScriptBlocking(String mainFunctionName, String serializedStarlarkScript, Boolean dryRun, String connect) -> (StarlarkRunResult runResult, Error error)`

 Convenience wrapper around [EnclaveContext.runStarlarkScript][enclavecontext_runstarlarkscript], that blocks until the execution of the script is finished and returns a single [StarlarkRunResult][starlarkrunresult] object containing the result of the run.

-### `runStarlarkPackageBlocking(String packageRootPath, String relativePathToMainFile, String mainFunctionName, String serializedParams, Boolean dryRun) -> (StarlarkRunResult runResult, Error error)`
+### `runStarlarkPackageBlocking(String packageRootPath, String relativePathToMainFile, String mainFunctionName, String serializedParams, Boolean dryRun, String connect) -> (StarlarkRunResult runResult, Error error)`

 Convenience wrapper around [EnclaveContext.runStarlarkPackage][enclavecontext_runstarlarkpackage], that blocks until the execution of the package is finished and returns a single [StarlarkRunResult][starlarkrunresult] object containing the result of the run.

-### `runStarlarkRemotePackageBlocking(String packageId, String relativePathToMainFile, String mainFunctionName, String serializedParams, Boolean dryRun) -> (StarlarkRunResult runResult, Error error)`
+### `runStarlarkRemotePackageBlocking(String packageId, String relativePathToMainFile, String mainFunctionName, String serializedParams, Boolean dryRun, String connect) -> (StarlarkRunResult runResult, Error error)`

 Convenience wrapper around [EnclaveContext.runStarlarkRemotePackage][enclavecontext_runstarlarkremotepackage], that blocks until the execution of the package is finished and returns a single [StarlarkRunResult][starlarkrunresult] object containing the result of the run.